|

 Pronouns furnish us with different ways of feeling the push of identity in this world.
 We’re united by feathers and fire.
 We shout at the artists to leap from their bones and bend the resignation of mourning into the glad rebellion of morning.

+For the shadows of night are dead.
+And the shrewd signal of a whirling expansion hurries away into the distance.
 The radio, meanwhile, shouts prophecy.
 The garden stumbles through itself creating raptures and odors.
 A crab moves laterally along a protuberance of words and mimicry.
 Some things cannot be imitated.
 You can’t mimic verticality without at least standing up.
 You’ve got to begin somewhere.
 Let’s say Toledo, Ohio.
 Population 287,208.

 Why Toledo?
 Ok, Big Sandy, Montana.
 Bears Paw Mountains.
 Doesn’t matter.
 Just begin.
 Resist what troubles you.
 Promote what gives you joy.
 Do what gives you release.
 Eject.
 Reject.
 Ejaculate.
 Be seminal.
 Be Seminole.
 Be incendiary.
 Sprinkle some words on a helmet.